damminhtien/damminhtien.github.io/_posts/2019-07-27-Setup-ubuntu-from-CV-starter-pack.md

         && sudo apt-get install -y --no-install-recommends libnvinfer-dev=5.1.5-1+cuda10.0
 ```
 ### Conclusion
-Well done, if you run above command line without error, you got powerful libraries for computer vision.
-In this tutorial, we intro how to install packages for computer vision - focus in tensorflow-gpu, with 5 steps:
+Well done, if you run above command lines without error, you would get powerful libraries for computer vision.
+In this tutorial, we intro how to install neccessary packages for computer vision - focus in tensorflow-gpu - in 5 steps:
 1. Install Anaconda
 2. Install OpenCV
 3. Install NVIDIA driver
 4. Install NVIDIA packages
 5. Install CUDA, CUDNN and TensorRT

-Finalyyy, we can enjoy them now!!! :kissing_heart: :kissing_heart: :kissing_heart:
+Finallyyy, you can enjoy them now!!! :kissing_heart: :kissing_heart: :kissing_heart: